 Fill in subscription, resource group, name, and region for the virtual

 endpoint and click next.
 The selected subscription must be the same as

 the one registered with Confluent Cloud.

-option, paste in the Confluent Cloud Service Alias for Availability Zone 1 and
+option, paste in the Confluent Cloud Service Alias and click Next.
+You can

 create the Private Endpoint.